platform9/cluster-api-provider-azure/docs/book/src/topics/managedcluster.md

 corresponds to provisioning an AKS cluster.
 AzureManagedMachinePool corresponds one-to-one with AKS node pools.
-This also means that creating an AzureManagedCluster requires at least one AzureManagedMachinePool with `spec.mode` `System`,Since AKS expects at least one system pool at creation time.
+This also means that creating an AzureManagedCluster requires at least one AzureManagedMachinePool with `spec.mode` `System`, since AKS expects at least one system pool at creation time.
 For more documentation on system node pool refer [AKS Docs](https://docs.microsoft.com/en-us/azure/aks/use-system-pools)

 ## Deploy with clusterctl